mccurcio/mccurcio.github.io/_posts/r/2022-04-28-r-select-col-from-df.md

 ---
-title: "How to Select Specific Columns in R"
+title: "R - Select Columns in Dataframe"
 tags: R
 ---

-You can use the following syntax to select specific columns in a data frame in base R:
+Select columns in Dataframe by using **c()** by

+- Column Names
+- Column Index Number

 ```{r}
 #select columns by name